agowa/Build-A-Router/README.md

 * RAM: 4 GB
 * NAND: 256GB
 * Kernel: Mainline, always the most recent, secure and feature richest kernel directly build from mainline
+* Alpine Linux as base OS that is "designed for power users who appreciate security, simplicity and resource efficiency"
 * IPv6 first design for a modern network
 * IPv6-only on internal networks
 * Jool for NAT64 and NAT46 (port forwardings)